-- Student groups must submit their choice from the project list by 08/27/21.
-Up to two groups will be allowed to work on one project.
-Choices are solidified by 09/7/21.
-The class professors will decide which groups will work on a project, when too many groups select the same one. - Students that wish to work on their own project idea must receive approval from their class professor.
-Their project proposal must come with a complete set of product design criteria, as illustrated in the project list. - A zero grade will be given on report 1 for groups that do not have an approved project by the 09/7/2021.
+- Student groups must submit their choice from the project list by 09/4/24.
+Choices are solidified by 09/9/24.
+The class professor will decide which groups will work on a project, when too many groups select the same one. - Students that wish to work on their own project idea must receive approval from their class professor.
+Their project proposal must come with a complete set of product design criteria, as illustrated in the project list. - A zero grade will be given on report 1 for groups that do not have an approved project by the 09/9/2024.
 Then your class professor will assign you a project. - Final designs with fully dimensioned drawings and BOM's are required in report 3.
 Groups that do not have a coherent final design may not be allowed to continue onwards to MEC441 in spring semester.